iithbt/iithbt.github.io/_posts/articles/2016-12-14-saathi-iitb.md

+---
+layout: post
+title: "Saathi: A Social Initiative of IITB"
+categories: articles
+excerpt: IIT Bombay, with a whole lot of boys and just a smattering of girls may well be one of the most unevenly divided campuses we have around.
+But wait.
+image:
+  feature: welcome.jpg
+date: 2016-12-14
+---

 Saathi: A Social Initiative of IITB

 IIT Bombay, with a whole lot of boys and just a smattering of girls may